vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 0             0x0             Squashfs filesystem, little endian, version 4.0, compression:xz, size: 18464354 bytes, 2026 inodes, blocksize: 262144 bytes, created: 2022-06-02 18:01:34
 ```

+With `unsquashfs` we can extract all the files.

+## Software Update Mechanism

 ## Discosure

+We disclosed our findings to Cradlepoint on 2023-01-05.